Arizona Diamondbacks: 2016–2023

-Starting with the 2020 season, the Diamondbacks made slight redesigns to their current uniforms.
+Starting with the 2020 season, the Diamondbacks made slight redesigns to their uniforms.
 The snakeskin patterns were removed while the teal-trimmed grey uniforms were retired.
 The team also reverted to a standard grey uniform after wearing a darker shade on the previous set.
 Two home white uniforms remain in use: the primary Sedona Red and the alternate teal.
 They would also wear two black uniforms: one with the primary "A" logo on the left chest and the other with "Los D-Backs" trimmed in teal.
 Three cap designs were also unveiled, all with a black base: the primary "A" cap, the teal-trimmed "snake" cap (paired exclusively on the teal alternates), and the sand-trimmed "snake" cap with red brim (paired exclusively on the Sedona Red alternates).
 The Nike swoosh logo is also placed on the right chest near the shoulder.
 In 2022, the Diamondbacks introduced a red "A" cap with black brim.

 In 2021, the Diamondbacks were one of seven teams to wear Nike "City Connect" uniforms.
 The design is primarily sand and has "Serpientes" in black script lettering emblazoned in front.
 The first "S" in "Serpientes" was shaped to resemble a rattlesnake.
-The right sleeve has the flag of Arizona patch recolored to the Diamondbacks' current red, sand and black scheme, and the left sleeve has the "A" logo recolored to black and sand.
+The right sleeve has the flag of Arizona patch recolored to the Diamondbacks' red, sand, and black scheme, and the left sleeve has the "A" logo recolored to black and sand.
 Numerals are in red.
 The cap is primarily sand with black brim and has the "A" logo in black and sand; the regular batting helmet is used with the uniform.
 Initially, the Diamondbacks wore white pants with this uniform, but has since switched to sand pants.

+Before the 2023 season, the Diamondbacks promoted the alternate white uniform with teal accents to its primary home uniform and retired the previous Sedona Red white uniform.
+This is due to a new Nike rule that limits teams to four regular uniforms plus the "City Connect" uniform.